kartta-labs/Project/README.md

 when you are done, or so you can restart everything, hit Ctrl-C.

-Once all the containers have started (usually 1 or 2 minutes), visit http://localhost/e/ in your browser for editor, or http://localhost/w/ for mapwarper.
+Once all the containers have started (usually 1 or 2 minutes), visit http://localhost/e/ in your browser for editor, or http://localhost/w/ for warper.

 ### Things to note